devops-rob/AWS-lambda-in-vpc/README.md

 echo $bucketurl
 ```

 Now that the s3 bucket has been created, we need to apply a policy to the bucket to control access to it.
 We'll do this using a policy document which is a json file.
-You will need to edit the json to point to your user arn or create your own policy document for your needs.
+You will need to edit the json file with your S3 bucket name or create your own policy document for your needs.
 Once edited, run the following command

 ```bash
 aws s3api put-bucket-policy \